jimmynicol/image-resizer/README.md

 Images are also no longer modified and sent back to s3 for storage.
 The full power of the CDN is used for storing the modified images.
 This greatly improves performance both on the server side and client side.
 Google PageSpeed did not like the 302 redirects returned by an `image-resizer` instance.

 Also removing the need to push data to s3 helps the server processing as this can be a wildly inconsistent action.

-`image-resizer` is now released as a npm package and a cli script can build a working server instance that can be pushed directly to Heroku.

 ## Plugins